 You may be able to find these types of landlords either on Craigslist or in real life.
 You can drive or walk around your ideal neighborhoods, looking for "For Rent" signs and calling the numbers on the signs.
 We know—it's a little old-school—but these smaller landlords are often older, and less likely to advertise their apartments online.

-The more detail you give a potential landlord about your current financial status the more understanding they will have of your ability to reliably make rent payments.
-Gather and prepare as much information about your past and future employment and income, savings and other assets as much as you can.
+The more detail you give a potential landlord about your current financial status, the more confident they'll be in your ability to reliably make rent payments.
+Put together as much information as possible about your employment status, income, savings, and other assets.

 Employment and income documentation

 You need to demonstrate that you have more than enough steady income to cover bills.
-Any landlord will ask you to provide your most recent tax returns, pay stubs and bank statements, but you can take it a step further by having these documents going back as far as six months.
-Also ask your employer to write a letter on company letterhead confirming your income.
-What may seem excessive to you will make a difference in swaying a landlord who isn’t sure about renting to you.
+Any landlord will ask you to provide your most recent tax returns, pay stubs, and bank statements—but you can take it a step further by having these documents going back as far as six months.
+Also, ask your employer to write a letter on company letterhead confirming your income.
+What may seem excessive to you now could convince a landlord who's on the fence about approving your application.